diambra/docs/content/utils/_index.en.md

 ### Environment Spaces Summary

 Prints out a summary of Environment's Observation and Action spaces showing nesting levels, keys, space types and low/high bounds where applicable.
+It is executed as shown below:

 ```python
 from diambraArena.gymUtils import envSpacesSummary
 ...
 envSpacesSummary(env=environment)
 ```
-Output:
+Output will be similar to what follows:

 ```txt
 Observation space: